Corporate Governance Operations

 Engineering Division/ R&D Technical Dept.

-• Promote energy-saving and high-efficiency equipment, and formulate energy-saving goals to reduce the unit electricity consumption of products continuously.
+• Promote energy-efficient production equipment, set electricity-saving goals, and continuously reduce the unit electricity consumption of products.

 Engineering Division